davidhcoe/arrow-adbc/csharp/src/Drivers/Replayable/readme.md

 - Regression testing - no live connection, can run as a checkin test.
 - Troubleshooting issues - ask the user to re-run their query in a "record" mode, and save the results so they can be replayed.

+## How it Works
+The cache is saved as `{AdbcConnectionClassName}.cache` in the directory that is dictated by the  `adbc.replayable.directory` value.
+This file is just a json file that contains pointers to files that have been written using the `ArrowFileWriter` and saved as `.arrow`.
+When a replay occurs, the record batches are replayed from the `.arrow` files that are present on the file system.

 # Options

 The following options can be used to configure the driver behavior.
 The parameters are case sensitive.